Aden Protectorate Levies: Foundation

-The APL were formed on 1 April 1928 primarily to protect Royal Air Force stations following the change of status of Aden to an Air Command in April 1927.
-Their secondary role was to be that of assisting the civil police.
-The APL also organized a camel troop.
+The APL were formed on 1 April 1928, primarily to protect Royal Air Force stations following the change of status of Aden to an Air Command in April 1927.
+Their secondary role was to be that of assisting the civil police, especially in the Western Aden Protectorate where there had been disturbances since the previous year.
+The APL also organized a camel troop with 48 camels.

 Prior to 1928 the British garrison in Aden had comprised one British and one Indian infantry battalion, plus Royal Artillery units and detachments of sappers and miners.
 A locally recruited infantry unit, known as the 1st Yemen Infantry, had been raised in the Aden Protectorate during 1917-18 for service in World War I but had been disbanded in 1925.

 Organisation

 Colonel M.C.
-Lake of the British Indian Army was the first Commanding Officer until Lt.
+Lake of the British Indian Army was the first Commanding Officer of the APL.
+Lt.
 Col. J.C.
 (Robby) Robinson took over command in 1929 and remained as C.O. till 1939.
 In 1928 the APL comprised two British officers and six platoons of Arabs recruited from the various tribes that lived in the foothills or the higher mountainous regions of the protectorate.
 Each platoon comprised one officer and 34 non-commissioned officers and men, as well as 48 camels and 8 mules to carry them, their supplies, and equipment.
 During the early years of the APL's existence a number of junior commissioned officers and senior NCOs were Indian.

 The APL Depot Battalion, the Levies' base and training organisation, was based in Aden Colony.
 The Depot included married quarters, a neonatal clinic, a school for children, the APL Band, and the APL Camel Troop.
 Air supply and other repair and supply units also were based there.

 The APL Hospital (ALH), located near Khormaksar, was a 160-bed RAF general hospital that provided free medical care to the APL's 1,500 men active members and their families, and also to former members, about 10,000 people in all.
 The ALH also provided the medicines to the APL.
 The hospital CO was an RAF doctor; two RAF warrant officers and an administration and supplies staff assisted him.
 Three RAF doctors and a surgeon, assisted by local doctors, provided medical coverage.
 The other RAF personnel were two male nurses, two laboratory technicians and a pharmacist.
 Local people made up the rest of the staff and all of them would have been trained on site.